WebKit/WebKit/Source/WebKit/wpe/android.md

 Prebuilt packages produced by the WPE Android project are readily available as [org.wpewebkit.wpeview](https://central.sonatype.com/artifact/org.wpewebkit.wpeview/wpeview) at the [Maven Central](https://central.sonatype.com/) repository.
-Using these package is the recommended way of using WPE WebKit to develop Android applications that embed WPE WebKit web views.
+Using this package is the recommended way of using WPE WebKit to develop Android applications that embed WPE WebKit web views.